This post was updated Oct. 1 at 10:19 a.m.

-Pence has been governor of Indiana since 2013.
-Before that, he served as the representative of Indiana's 6th Congressional District from 2000 to 2012.
+On the Republican side, Pence has been governor of Indiana since 2013.
+Before that, he served six terms in the U.S. House of Representatives.

-Here are five things to know about Pence:
+Here are five other things to know about Gov. Pence ahead of Tuesday's debate:

 Pence is a born-again Christian — he became one in college — and has put his religion in the foreground of his political persona.